OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

     <application-name> --help

-Although each application may have a different usage-callback function, the default list of sub-commands and options available with all applications is shown below.
+The default list of sub-commands and options available with all applications is shown below.

     Usage: <application-name> SUB-COMMAND [OPTIONS] [FILENAME]
         <application-name> [OPTIONS] [FILENAME]